 But the problem is that your brain’s autopilot is not equipped to discern the good from the bad.
 As a result, you often end up engaging its capacities to develop undesirable programs — unconscious patterns — that become your prison.

 “So, how do I break free from this prison?” you might ask.

-An ancient but powerful practice called mindfulness can help you detect where your autopilot is causing trouble and leading to unintended consequences.
+Mindfulness is an ancient but powerful practice that helps you detect where your autopilot is causing trouble and leading to unintended consequences.

 Simply put, mindfulness is being fully aware of, and involved in, the present moment.
 By giving your full attention to whatever it is that you are engaged in, you ensure that the autopilot doesn’t take over and you don’t act out mindlessly.
 In time, the autopilot “unlearns” the self-defeating pattern and you successfully break the undesirable habit.

 Take the example of habitual overeating, which is often a result of a “mindless program” that makes you disregard the satiety signal.
 The unconscious pattern could be the result of any number of factors including childhood trauma, poor self-image, a way of escaping an emotional issue, scarcity consciousness, and so on.
 Whatever the cause of the old habit, mindfulness helps you become aware of the pattern, thus helping you retrain your brain to recognize hunger and satiety cues so that you never overeat again.
 The same goes with the habit of smoking — once you are mindful, you don’t automatically reach out for a cigarette every time you feel bored or anxious.
 And knowing the health hazard of smoking, I bet there aren’t many who smoke consciously.

 Of course, deeply ingrained patterns may need much more conscious effort on your part, but becoming aware of them is always the first and more important step towards becoming free of them.